 They designed the platform as a place to learn programming skills that can fetch you a spot in any tech company.

 But programming skills are not the only thing you’ll learn.
 The training dedicates much time to the interview process and how to impress the interview team

 There are up to 17 courses in Interview Kickstart, such as data engineering, iOS engineering, Android engineering, full-stack engineering, etc.

 The training consists of life courses held for eight months straight.
 It’s a proper virtual classroom where you can interact with instructors and colleagues.

 Out of the eight months, however, only two or three are spent on the course itself.
 The rest is devoted to mentoring and support.

 In addition to the comprehensive course curriculum, IK (Interview Kickstart) also has mock interview sessions.
 This shows that they don’t just feed you with theory.
 They also go practical.

-The other must-haves you would expect in the software of this nature are also here.
+The other must-haves you would expect in software of this nature are also here.

-Talk about one-on-one assistance, personalised feedback, career skills and development and salary negotiation.
+Talk about one-on-one assistance, personalized feedback, career skills and development, and salary negotiation.

 IK’s curriculum demands only evenings and weekends, so you can join classes when you’re not working.